 The body needs a certain amount of nutrients to maintain optimal health, and in terms of nutrient density, not all foods are created equal.
 Not even close.

 Unless you’re consciously prioritizing nutrient-dense foods in your diet, your diet is probably nutrient-poor.

 Desiccated oysters is up there with beef liver as one of the most nutrient-dense foods in the world.

 So if you’re coming from the standard American diet, a vegan diet, or any lifestyle where your diet was nutrient-poor, taking desiccated oyster supplements may help build your nutrient reserves.

 Desiccated oysters are high in zinc, copper, selenium, iodine, and B12.
 Taken alongside other nutrient-dense foods like raw dairy, beef, eggs, organ meats, and sweet fruits, you’ll aid your body in healing and replenish your nutrient stores quickly.

-During pregnancy or while breastfeeding
+During pregnancy and/or while breastfeeding

 I took desiccated oyster supplements (alongside other real food supplements) while I was pregnant in place of a prenatal vitamin.

 Why no prenatal vitamin?
 All standard prenatal vitamins are synthetic, and synthetic supplements can do more harm than good in the body.
 If you’re eating nutrient-dense foods in plentiful amounts, there is often no need for a prenatal vitamin.